devnull-cz/c-prog-lang/modules/reading-complex-declarations.md

 # Reading complex declarations

-To read a complex declaration, you use operator priorities.
+To read a complex declaration, you use operator priorities and watch for parenthess.

 ```C
 char **argv